Navy Officer (Former)

 I have a four year degree and am currently teaching English in Japan.
 I feel as though I don't really know what the next step in my life should be.
 Recently, I have been looking into becoming an officer in the Navy.
 What advice can you give me?Thanks

-Asked by Chris-P over 7 years ago
+Asked by Chris-P about 8 years ago

 My son just graduated with a degree in Foreign Policy and a minor in Arabic - GPA 3.1.
 He took the OAR recently and scored 46.
 He wants to go to OCS and be assigned to Naval Intelligence.
 Should he wait and take the OAR again - or move ahead now ?